contains the active ingredient amiodarone hydrochloride

 Do not take Aratac if you are pregnant or plan to become pregnant.

-Aratac is also best avoided in the first three months before getting pregnant, as it can stay in the body for some time even
+Aratac is best avoided in the three months before getting pregnant and during pregnancy.
+This is because it can stay in the

 If you are breastfeeding, alternative feeding arrangements such as bottle feeding should be made for your baby.